nathaneastwood/fablore/src/main-story/16-rosetta/to-halt-the-dark.md

 At this, a guttural laugh emanated from deeper in the cavern.
 "So, you have chosen to die in darkness."

 Ira spun, the voice behind her.
 A towering figure emerged from the shadows.
 Standing several feet taller than Ira's biggest ninja, the creature held an ornate claymore in its corpse-gray hands.
-Upon its head, a mass of tendrils writhed like maggots on rotting meat, framing a rictus death mask—eyes as black as a grave.
+Upon its head, a mass of tendrils writhed like maggots on rotting meat, framing a rictus death mask - eyes as black as a grave.

 <img src="https://d2hl7maqck52px.cloudfront.net/main-story/16-rosetta/to-halt-the-dark-1.webp" alt="to-halt-the-dark-1" class="center" />